-Operating since 1946, this historic farm offers the chance to catch a delicious trout for your next meal or to simply hone your fishing skills.
-See for yourself why so many people come back to try their luck at Tahoe Trout Farm.
+Operating since 1946, this historic farm offers the chance to catch a delicious trout for your next meal or to hone your fishing skills.
+See why many people return to try their luck at Tahoe Trout Farm.

-Home to two separate ponds filled with hundreds of rainbow trout, the Tahoe Trout Farm is a great place to hook your own dinner.
-The staff provides you with all the necessary equipment, and they even clean and cook the fish for you.
+Home to two separate ponds filled with hundreds of rainbow trout, the Tahoe Trout Farm is a great place to hook your dinner.
+The staff provides you with all the necessary equipment and even cleans and cooks the fish.
 Visitors may also purchase live trout to take home.

 After fishing in the on-site pond, you can tour the farm and discover how the trout are raised.
 There’s even a gift shop to pick up souvenirs and trinkets to remember your experience.

-If you’re interested in angling or just want to learn more about the process of raising fish, Tahoe Trout Farm is a great place to visit.
-Kids will love their trip to the farm, too, and it’s the perfect place to safely learn the art of angling.
+If you’re interested in angling or want to learn more about raising fish, Tahoe Trout Farm is a great place to visit.
+Kids will love their trip to the farm, too, and it’s the perfect place to learn the art of angling safely.

 See Related: Fun & Best Things to Do in Riverside, California

 If you’re visiting Lake Tahoe, then you’ll definitely want to check out the different ways to get around the area.
-There are a few different options depending on what you’re looking for, and each has its own set of benefits.
+There are a few different options depending on what you’re looking for, and each has its benefits.

 The first option is to rent a car.
-This is a great option if you plan on doing a lot of driving and exploring the different towns in Tahoe.
-Renting a car will give you the freedom to come and go as you please, and you won’t have to worry about things like public transportation schedules.
+This is a great option if you plan on driving and exploring the different towns in Tahoe.
+Renting a car will allow you to come and go as you please, and you won’t have to worry about public transportation schedules.

 Another option for getting around Lake Tahoe is to use the South Tahoe Public Utility District’s (STPUD) public transportation system.
-The STPUD operates a bus system that runs throughout the Tahoe basin, and it’s a great option if you’re looking to save some money on transportation.
+The STPUD operates a bus system throughout the Tahoe basin, and it’s a great option if you’re looking to save money on transportation.

 The buses here are clean and comfortable, and they run on time.
-You can also purchase a day pass or a weekly pass, which will give you unlimited rides on the STPUD system.
+You can also purchase a day or weekly pass, giving unlimited rides on the STPUD system.

 What are the best tourist attractions in Lake Tahoe?